This page lists the general dental practice and dental specialties scopes of practice.

 Special needs dentistry specialists practise in the branch of dentistry that is concerned with the oral health care of people adversely affected by intellectual disability, medical, physical or psychiatric issues.

-(NB Special needs specialists who wish to identify their particular expertise in hospital dentistry can apply to Dental Council to use the specialist title “Special needs dentistry (hospital)”.)
+(NB Special needs specialists who wish to identify their particular expertise in hospital dentistry can apply to the Dental Council to use the specialist title “Special needs dentistry (hospital)”.)

-Specialist special needs dentistry is undertaken by a dental practitioner who possesses additional postgraduate qualifications, training and experience recognised by the Council as appropriate for registration.
+Specialist special needs dentistry is undertaken by a dental practitioner who possesses additional postgraduate qualifications, training and experience recognised by the Dental Council as appropriate for registration.